MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-office-cloud-policy-service.md

 - User accounts created in or synchronized to Azure Active Directory (AAD).
 The user must be signed into Microsoft 365 Apps for enterprise with an AAD-based account.
 - Office cloud policy service supports security groups and mail-enabled security groups created in Azure AD.
 The membership type can be either Dynamic or Assigned.
 - To create a policy configuration, you must be assigned one of the following roles in Azure Active Directory (AAD): Global Administrator, Security Administrator, or Office Apps Admin.
+- The [required URLs and IP address ranges](https://docs.microsoft.com/microsoft-365/enterprise/urls-and-ip-address-ranges#microsoft-365-common-and-office-online) must be properly configured on your network.

 > [!IMPORTANT]
 > - The Office cloud policy service isn't available to customers who have the following plans: Office 365 operated by 21Vianet, Office 365 Germany, Office 365 GCC, or Office 365 GCC High and DoD.